What You Need to Know About Carrier Neutral Colocation

 First and foremost, carrier-neutral facilities generally offer lower connectivity prices.
 That’s because the data center essentially functions as an ISP marketplace.

 By offering multiple connection options to colocation data center customers, ISPs have a strong competition incentive to keep their prices low and provide better services.

 Even if a single-carrier data center’s ISP offers a good price initially, future increases could force an organization to make the expensive switch to another (probably carrier-neutral) data center.
-By going carrier-neutral the first time, they can avoid the hassle and expense.
+By opting for carrier-neutrality the first time, they can avoid the hassle and expense.

 In today’s data-driven economy, maintaining service uptime is critically important to most companies’ business operations.
 Carrier-neutral data centers offer a level of ISP redundancy that simply isn’t possible with their single-carrier counterparts.

 By connecting multiple carriers to critical IT systems, organizations can ensure that even in the event of one carrier’s service outage, the other carrier can keep systems up and running and connected without a hitch.
 More importantly, by blending multiple ISPs together, carrier-neutral data centers can provide superior security to protect customers from crippling DDoS attacks and other cybersecurity threats.

-This level of service redundancy ensures that companies will be able to keep their operations up and running even under duress.
-It also protects them from the threat of data loss, which can devastate an organization financially and inflict irreparable brand damage.
+This level of risk mitigation and service redundancy ensures that companies will be able to keep their operations up and running even under duress.
+It also protects them from the threat of data breaches, which can devastate an organization financially and inflict irreparable brand damage.

-As organizations grow, they need service partners who can scale along with them.
-The options provided by a carrier-neutral data center allow companies to always match their needs with the ideal ISP, both in terms of service and physical infrastructure.
+As organizations grow, they need service partners that can scale along with them.
+The options provided by a carrier-neutral facility allow companies to always match their needs with the ideal ISP and cloud provider, both in terms of service and physical infrastructure.

 With a carrier-neutral environment, companies have all the options they could ever want at their disposal whether they’re just getting established or looking to grow rapidly.
 With all the advantages offered by carrier-neutral data centers, single-carrier facilities are finding it increasingly difficult to compete; some are even choosing to make the switch, offering limited carrier-neutral services to customers.